Clarkson, Western Australia: Amenities and facilities

-Many more commercial outlets surround the centre, including a large Bunnings Warehouse, a post office, two service stations and Toyota, Ford, Holden and Nissan car dealerships.
-Just east of Bunnings Warehouse is a McDonald's.
+Many more commercial outlets surround the centre, including a large Bunnings warehouse, a post office, two service stations and car dealerships.

-A strip of restaurants and take-away outlets are situated directly west of the Shopping Centre, including branches of KFC, Hungry Jack's, Wokinabox, Subway, Pizza Hut, Sushi Noodle World, Masala Indian Restaurant and The Cheesecake Factory.
-There are also other restaurants located within the suburb, such as Nando's, Cold Rock Ice Creamery and a kebab shop that are both located on the external perimeter of the shopping centre (north-east corner), new Indian restaurants opening near the train station, and a fish and chip shop located at the Clarkson Mini-Mart.
-The Whale+Ale pub and restaurant is located on the north side of Ocean Keys Boulevard, opposite the shopping centre.
-It is the only pub and main hub for nightlife in the suburb.
-There are 3 medical centres in the suburb, which are the Clarkson Family Practice, Ocean Keys Family Practice and The Somerly Central Medical Centre.
-Opposite Ocean Keys Shopping Centre is Clarkson Library.
+A row of restaurants and take-away outlets is located directly west of the shopping centre, with additional restaurants and pubs scattered throughout the suburb.
+Clarkson is served by three medical centres: Clarkson Family Practice, Ocean Keys Family Practice, and The Somerly Central Medical Centre.
+Opposite Ocean Keys Shopping Centre sits the Clarkson Library.

-Clarkson also has a smaller shopping market built in the first area of Clarkson developed.
-It is located opposite the Clarkson Primary School on the corner of Renshaw Boulevard and Ainsbury Parade.
-It features the mini-mart store, dentist, bottle shop, fish supply (plus fish and chips) and other small businesses.
+The suburb also features a smaller shopping market in its earliest developed area, situated opposite Clarkson Primary School at the corner of Renshaw Boulevard and Ainsbury Parade.

 There is an abundance of entertainment and leisure facilities around Clarkson.
 Over ten parks are located throughout the suburb, the two main ones being Anthony Waring Park and Richard Aldersea Park in the centre of the suburb.
 Anthony Waring Park is the largest by area and features sporting facilities.
 Many smaller parks around Somerly include playgrounds and free barbecue areas for families.
 The Clarkson Youth Centre, near Ocean Keys Shopping Centre, functions as a community centre and is also part of a wider youth precinct, incorporating a skate park and BMX tracks.
 Nearby is also the Clarkson Library, one of four public libraries in the Wanneroo area.

 Clarkson also accommodates the Clarkson Police Station, which serves all surrounding suburbs from Tamala Park to Butler and Jindalee.
-A Western Power electricity substation is located off Hester Avenue in the north-east of the suburb, near the Joondalup railway line.
+A Western Power electricity substation is located off Hester Avenue in the north-east of the suburb, near the Yanchep railway line.
 Telephone services are provided by the Mindarie & Quinns Rocks telephone exchanges.